• background image

 broken image

 Emilie Amrein is a scholar, artist, educator, and activist whose professional activities resist and unsettle the boundaries of academic disciplines.
-They locate their work in community practice, drawing on the revolutionary wisdom of abolitionist, anti-colonial, and anti-capitalist organizers and freedom dreamers from the Global Majority.
-Current areas of curiosity include disability and voice studies, carceral geography, critical border studies, ecopoetics, and the post-humanism.
+They locate their work in community practice, drawing on the revolutionary wisdom of abolitionist, anti-colonial, and anti-capitalist organizers and freedom dreamers from the Majority World.
+Widely regarded as one of the nation’s most progressive thinkers in the arts and social justice, Amrein’s professional life traverses a number of disciplines, epistemologies, and fields.
+They position themselves in the confluence and trans spaces of arts education, community arts, community development, activism, and public practice in the arts.

 broken image